LouieMiddle/LouieMiddle/README.md

 - I’m @LouieMiddle
 - Current final year University of Bath student
 - Former placement at Hawk-Eye Innovations
-- Dissertation in progress on using modern machine learning to determine optimal player matchups in cricket matches
+- Dissertation on using Gaussian processes to predict cricket delivery outcomes
 - Specialities with Java and Spring Boot services on ECS
 - Experience with terraform in building AWS deployments